libertylocked/vagrant-torrent/README.md

   - At the time of writing, it should be `admin:adminadmin`
 - Please change the default password in qBittorrent
 - Start adding torrents.
 The files should show up in `downloads` folder
-- Use `vagrant halt` to suspend the VM
+- Use `vagrant halt` to shutdown the VM

 ## Cleanup
 - Run `vagrant destroy` to destroy the VM instance